Zephyr4Microchip/zephyr/boards/microchip/pic32c/pic32ck_gc01_cult/doc/index.rst

 Connections and IOs
 ===================

-The `PIC32CK GC Curiosity Ultra User Guide`_ has detailed information about board connections.
+The `PIC32CK GC01 Curiosity Ultra User Guide`_ has detailed information about board connections.

 Programming & Debugging
 ***********************